The J.M. Weston Story

 J.M.
 Weston opens a boutique in Geneva, followed by a boutique in Tokyo in 1993 and one in Hong Kong in 2004.
 Today, the company has built a worldwide network of 40 stores.

-Jean-Charles de Castelbajac prints his color on the emblematic Moccasin 180: he is the first guest designer of the House, followed by Kitsuné, Didier Van Cauwelaert, André, Cédric Klapisch, Charlie Casely-Hayford...
+Jean-Charles de Castelbajac prints his colour on the emblematic Moccasin 180: he is the first guest designer of the House, followed by Kitsuné, Didier Van Cauwelaert, André, Cédric Klapisch, Charlie Casely-Hayford...

 He dreamt of being a painter, instead he became a shoemaker.
 He wanted to escape the family tradition, and finally returned to his roots.
 A stylist dear to the hearts of women, for whom he combines the art of the heel and seduction with delicacy.
 A mad lover of traditional shoemaking know-how, he does not hesitate to heckle the past and to recompose it, "in shapes and in materials".